Marion B. Sewer Distinguished Scholarship for Undergraduates

 The Marion B. Sewer Distinguished Scholarship for Undergraduates offers financial support to students who demonstrate an interest in the fields of biochemistry and molecular biology and enhance the diversity of science.
 Students whose social, educational or economic background adds to the diversity of the biomedical workforce or who show commitment to enhancing academic success of underrepresented students are eligible.

-The scholarship provides up to $2000 toward tuition costs for one academic year.
-Up to five scholarships will be awarded in each round of applications.
-Applications by individuals from underrepresented groups are encouraged, although all qualified applicants will be considered without regard to race, gender, color, ethnicity, or national origin.
+The scholarship provides up to $2,000 toward undergraduate tuition costs for one academic year and can be applied to fall or spring tuition of the year following scholarship award notification.
+Up to five scholarships will be awarded each academic year.
+Applications by individuals from underrepresented groups are encouraged, although all qualified applicants will be considered without regard to race, gender, color, ethnicity or national origin.

 Applicants for the Marion B. Sewer Distinguished Scholarship for Undergraduates must:

-- Be a U.S. citizen, U.S. national, or permanent resident at the time of application.
-Foreign nationals who are in the U.S. on a visa are not eligible.
+- Be a U.S. citizen, U.S. national or permanent resident at the time of application.
+Students with DACA status also are eligible.
+Foreign nationals in the U.S. on a visa are not eligible.

-- Be enrolled or accepted for enrollment as a full-time student at an accredited 2- or 4-year institution located in the U.S. or U.S. territories.
+- Be enrolled or accepted for enrollment as a full-time student at an accredited two- or four-year institution located in the U.S. or U.S. territories.

 - Have completed a minimum of 60 credit hours (or equivalent).